Gabixel/pizza-time/README.md

 ## Specific instructions when testing the project locally
 - You should import the SQL dump I made in [`initial_import.sql`](/initial_import.sql): it contains all basic tables (including pizza ingredients and menu items).

-- If you store the project in a subfolder / in a different directory from the `htdocs` one provided by XAMPP, inside the `httpd.conf` file you should specify this instruction (or update the existing one).
-Without this instruction, the root folder is different from the one that the website expects.
+- If you store the project in a subfolder / in a different directory from the `htdocs` one provided by XAMPP, inside the `httpd.conf` file (on Windows, its default location is `C:\xampp\apache\conf`) you should specify this instruction (or update the existing one).
+Without this, the root folder is different from the one that the website expects.
 	```ApacheConf
 	DocumentRoot "your/project/full-path/folder"
 	```